-Interpolated FIR filter from filter specification
+Interpolated FIR filter design

 [h,g] = ifir(l,type,f,dev)